curbengh/curbengh.github.io/source/about/index.md

 ![Architecture behind mdleom.com](about/website-architecture.png)

 mdleom.com is served from two identical VMs hosted in a cloud provider.
 The VMs are using [NixOS](https://nixos.org/) and [Caddy](https://caddyserver.com/) web server.
 The web server functions as a file server to serve static website.
 Each VM has cloudflared to connect the web server to Cloudflare CDN using an outbound tunnel.
-Each cloudflared instance acts as a [replica](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/deploy-cloudflared-replicas/) that connects to the same tunnel to provide failover.
+Each cloudflared instance acts as a [replica](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/deploy-cloudflared-replicas/) that connects to the same tunnel to provide active-passive failover.

-The web server is able to failover to mirrors ([Cloudflare Pages](https://curben.pages.dev), [Netlify](https://curben.netlify.app), [GitLab Pages](https://curben.gitlab.io) and [GitHub Pages](https://curbengh.github.io)).
+The web server itself is also able to failover to mirrors ([Cloudflare Pages](https://curben.pages.dev), [Netlify](https://curben.netlify.app), [GitLab Pages](https://curben.gitlab.io) and [GitHub Pages](https://curbengh.github.io)).
 Blog content is deployed from a [GitLab repository](https://gitlab.com/curben/blog) which hosts the source.
 The source is compiled to static site using [Hexo](https://hexo.io).
+The compiled site is deployed to the web servers using ssh-secured rsync.
+SSH/rsync to the servers is only available via Tailscale network.

-The repo also hosts [images and attachments](https://gitlab.com/curben/blog/-/tree/site), images are resized on-the-fly using [Cloudflare Images](https://gitlab.com/curben/blog/-/blob/master/cf-images/index.js). [microblog](/microblog/) source is hosted on the [`microblog`](https://gitlab.com/curben/blog/-/tree/microblog) branch.
+The GitLab repository also hosts [images and attachments](https://gitlab.com/curben/blog/-/tree/site), images are resized on-the-fly using [Cloudflare Images](https://gitlab.com/curben/blog/-/blob/master/cf-images/index.js). [microblog](/microblog/) source is hosted on the [`microblog`](https://gitlab.com/curben/blog/-/tree/microblog) branch.

 More details are available in the following series of posts: